flatiron/prompt/README.md

 The default `prompt.message` is "prompt," the default `prompt.delimiter` is ": ", and the default `property.message` is `property.name`.
 Changing these allows you to customize the appearance of your prompts!
-In addition, node-prompt supports ANSI color codes via the [colors module](https://github.com/Marak/colors.js) for custom colors.
+In addition, prompt supports ANSI color codes via the [colors module](https://github.com/Marak/colors.js) for custom colors.
 For a very colorful example: